By Paul d'Anjou, Twitch growth expert

 Three methods, three sweet spots.
 The #1 trap for growing streamers is staying on manual CapCut long after their volume has justified a dedicated tool or AI auto-clipping.

-For streamers serious about scaling without hiring an editor, Snowball, the platform that saves streamers 5 to 10 hours a week of manual editing, is the most direct path from 1 clip a day to 10.
+For streamers serious about scaling without hiring an editor, Snowball, the platform that saves streamers several hours a week of manual editing, is the most direct path from 1 clip a day to 10.

 Your next step this week: take your last stream, pick 1 clip, apply the method that fits your current volume.
 Post within 48 hours.
 Measure watch time at day 7.
 Repeat.